 “This enhances student learning with more rigor, engages students to determine their careers and prepares students for college and to be successful in life,” said Dallas Davis, principal of Central High School of Wartburg.

 The donation was made possible by a Tennessee Board of Regents (TBR) Access and Diversity Grant awarded to Roane State in 2010.
 The grant allowed Roane State to start a pilot program called Prepare, Learn and Navigate (PLAN).
 Project goals include raising awareness about postsecondary education, helping students avoid roadblocks in the admissions and registration process, and providing students with tools to optimize success.

 The PLAN project has involved Harriman High School sophomores, juniors and seniors, and the grant covers costs associated with workshops to help students assess their skills and career interests, campus visits, cultural activities, ACT preparation, and many other activities.

-Roane State partners in the PLAN program with the Tennessee Technology Center (TTC) in Harriman, Harriman High School and Worldwide Interactive Network (WIN), a Kingston-based education technology firm.
+Roane State partners in the PLAN program with the Tennessee College of Applied Technology in Harriman, Harriman High School and Worldwide Interactive Network (WIN), a Kingston-based education technology firm.

 The book donations to all high schools in the counties Roane State serves are an extension of the PLAN initiative.

 For more information about PLAN, contact Beverly Bonner, Roane State Assistant Vice President of Student Services and Dean of Students, at (865) 354-3000 ext.
 4252 or email@example.com.